unhueteb-org/MHC_DevSecOps/Labs/Module 3 - Application Security Principles.md

 #### Task 1: Open the Web Project

   1. Double click the Contoso Times.sln located in \\Users\\Student\\source\\repos\\Contoso Times.
+     If the directory is not present, please clone project from https://dev.azure.com//securedevopsdelivery//_git/ContosoTimes

   2. Start the Web Application without debug